-One argument that we hear time and time again is that young people today just don’t care enough when it comes to their privacy.
-If they actually did, they wouldn’t post too much personal information on social media, they wouldn’t text more than they talk, and they wouldn’t be so casual about their privacy.
-No?
+An argument we hear time and again is that young people today just don’t care enough about their privacy.
+If they actually did, they wouldn’t post as much personal information on social media as they do, they wouldn’t text more than they talk, and they wouldn’t be so casual about their privacy.
+Right?

 However, this argument is far from the truth.
-After all, there are several studies indicating that despite their propensity to share everything, millennials do care about internet privacy – just differently from the previous generation.
+After all, there are several studies indicating that despite their propensity to share everything, millennials and Gen Z do care about internet privacy – just differently from the previous generation.

 A literature review by the Harvard Berkman Klein Center suggests that “young people care deeply about privacy, particularly with regard to parents and teachers viewing personal information.”
 A recent Pew Research study says that “young adults generally are more focused than their elders when it comes to online privacy.”